metamorph-inc/openmeta-mms/docs/domains/fea.rst

 *Note: Be sure all the files (e.g. "components folder", ``.xme`` file) are in the same directory throughout the tutorial.*

-Generic Process for an FEA testbench
+Generic Process for an FEA TestBench
 ------------------------------------

-The FEA testbench in CyPhy works much like all the other testbenches do, in that it requires a referenced component assembly.
-The general structure follows the trend: **Testbench -> Component assembly -> component -> Creo 3.0 model**.
-We will start our work from the bottom and build up to the testbench.
+The FEA TestBench in OpenMETA works much like all the other TestBenches do, in that it requires a referenced component assembly.
+The general structure follows the trend: **TestBench -> Component assembly -> component -> Creo 3.0 model**.
+We will start our work from the bottom and build up to the TestBench.
 Since the Creo.prt file is provided in the download, we will begin with building the component.

 Building a CAD Component